Code-Institute-Submissions/roy-finch-full-website-dev_NovResub/README.md

 ### First Time Users
 + Within a website, first time users would like to see a simple but effective web site layout and functionality.
 We would like to be able to quickly and effectively understand website and have their needs met on the site.
-+ Some users would need asimple navigation that will allow them to control searches on the site, other users would need a website that explains to the user what the site is about.
++ Some users would need a simple navigation that will allow them to control searches on the site, other users would need a website that explains to the user what the site is about.
 The website needs to allow users to shop on the side with the ability to filter searches to present the user with what they are looking for.
 + Some users would like the ability to click on an image or product to see more detail or to see a larger image.
++ Not too many items that take up the visual space within the site as they are using the site so it is less of a visual annoyance to the user and doesn't effect their use of the site.

 ### Returning Users
 + Returning users would need a straightforward way to search for the product if they know what they're looking for.
 + Users would return to the site if you are able to provide competative prices and also be able to present the website in the style that they would like to see.

-### Users with Accounts and Regular
+### Users with Accounts and Regular Use
 + Some users would like to easily login and out of account, whilst some people would like a simple and straightforward way of creating an account.
-+ Some users would like the ability to recieve emails about discounts or an ability to get discounts from purchases.
++ Some users would like to recieve an email after a purchase so they can be able to make sure that the transaction has been completed correctly.
-+ Some users would like to alter how the website would look, and make sure that the website can keep the options that the user selects and be able to always return to the site with the selected settings.
-This could be done by saving it to an account as a sub section about settings and be present on the website by using the information inside of the data fields using JS.
++ Some users would like to be able to checkout out with the ability for the profile stored information to be used to make the checkout easier.
+This would make it beneifitial for the user to create an account for the site if they want to keep track of previous orders and/or save data for the time being for future reference.

 ### Users with needs
-Users that have needs and requirements would need the ability to control the web site, this could be done by controlling the style, fonts or sizes of elements within the website.
-I will think of a way of creating a footer on the website which can be used by the user to controll a series of aspects on the website.
-These aspects could include alterations to the font, alterations to the images and the ability to turn off background images or colors.

-I think that the websites me navigation sure the accessible no matter where the user is on the website, and that the navigation bar should be easily understood, annotated and explained to the user so they can affectively search for website.
+I think that the websites navigation ensure the accessible no matter where the user is on the website, and that the navigation bar should be easily understood, annotated and explained to the user so they can affectively search for website.

 Some users would like to have easy access to their accounts and their personal information, whilst others would like to easily shop within my website and purchase without alot of hassil.
 Some users would like to see offers for clearances of items that have been reduced.
 I would like to create a home page that presents to the user a few list of products, like suggestions depending on accounts activity, what's new and possibly items that are reduced.

 Some users would like to be able to see whether an item has been added to the basket and would need a notification or indication of if the items in the basket.
 Some users would need to be shown that that action has been completed.

 Allow the users to be able to see and control the quantity of a product, although that in this instance I would only allow for the user to add one item at a time as this is about buying consoles and games which are retro and wouldn't necessarily be bought in bulk.

 The purpose of my site is to provide a service were a user or viewer can come to my site to purchase a form of goods.
 Within this module the site must allow for user to be able to make an account, to add items to their basket's and to be able to search for and buy products.
 The products I am thinking of using within the site are games as I am interested in games and old fashioned consoles.
 I think that our website needs to be somewhat personal to the creator as they can connect with the idea and website closer and be able to truly build the image of the website and connect with what they want to see on the site.
 As I am thinking of creating a website that allows for users to purchase games and consoles I have began to think about the name of the website.